Introduction: Make the BackpAQ Personal Air Quality Monitor

-Although the BackpAQ kits come pre-flashed with the BackpAQ firmware, we do need to configure a few fields and variables so let's go ahead and get Arduino IDE going.
+Although the BackpAQ kits come pre-flashed with the BackpAQ firmware, and you can configure the Blynk and Thingspeak ids and tokens when you log in.
+But, we may need to configure a few fields and variables so let's go ahead and get Arduino IDE going.

 1) First we'll need to set up IDE for the BackpAQ hardware we're using, in this case the WeMos D1 microcontroller.
 Go ahead and connect the BackpAQ to the computer through the micro-USB connector on the side.

-2) Access the project code we'll be using from BackpAQ Code.
-Copy the code onto the IDE work panel or, if you know how, download and save the .zip and open the file in the IDE (this involves knowing the IDE directories and nuances...not recommended if you haven't done it before.)
+2) Access the project code we'll be using from BackpAQ on Github.
+Download and save the .zip and open the file in the IDE (this involves knowing the IDE directories and nuances...not recommended if you haven't done it before.)

-3) Here's where we configure the code for your unique device and Thingspeak channel.
-In the code, click on the "Config.h" tab, add your wifi name, password, ThingSpeak channel IDs and ThingSpeak write API keys.
+Here's where we configure the code for your unique device and Thingspeak channel:

 As you may have surmised from the earlier steps, we are using the versatile and easy-to-program Blynk system to run our BackpAQ smartphone app.
 It's actually very easy to deploy and get running, so let's get started.